• Skip to primary navigation

 The Auburn Research and Technology Foundation (ARTF) Building opened in 2008.
 The ARTF Building, also referred to as “Research Park Building One,” is the result of a partnership between the State of Alabama Governor’s Office, Auburn University and the City of Auburn.
 The Park was officially initiated with the completion of “Research Park Building One.”
 The building is a 43,793 square foot multi-tenant facility with private sector and university tenants.
 The ARTF Building, a design-build collaboration between the contractor and architect, achieved LEED Gold certification – becoming only the second building in Alabama to be certified under the LEED Core and Shell requirements.

-Edward Via College
+Edward Via College of Osteopathic Medicine

 The Edward Via College of Osteopathic Medicine, located at 910 South Donahue Drive, was completed in 2015 and is a 100,000 square foot, four-story, state-of-the-art building on 16 beautiful acres in the Auburn Research Park.